 Please note The onboard cash bar serves soft drinks only.

-Cost R430 (includes two glasses of sparkling wine)
+Cost R430 per person (includes two glasses of sparkling wine)

 Where to find it Shop 7, Quay 5, V&A Waterfront, Cape Town

 Robben Island boat trip

 Hop on one of the iconic ferries (historically used to transport prisoners) to Robben Island for a guided tour.
 Once there, you’ll be able to visit famous historical sites (such as Nelson Mandela’s prison cell and Robert Sobukwe’s house), and learn all there is to know about the island’s 500-year-old history.
 Keep an eye out for dolphins and seals along the way, as they often play in the water alongside the boat.